 The workpapers that show a reconciliation explaining reinsurance, discounting, and salvage and subrogation adjustments should be available for examination on request.

-7. Report cumulative amounts paid or received for specific years.

-8. The loss adjustment expenses from the Underwriting and Investment Exhibit, Part 3, are separated into one of two categories: DCC or A&O. DCC expenses are those that are correlated with the loss amounts, and the A&O are as those expenses that are correlated with claim counts or are general loss adjustment expenses.
-In projecting the necessary reserves for these expenses, actuaries use a different approach for each of the two types of expenses.
-It is the character of the expenses that is most important, not whether the expenses were internal or external to the reporting entity.
+The loss adjustment expenses from the Underwriting and Investment Exhibit, Part 3, are separated into one of two categories: DCC or A&O. In projecting the necessary reserves for these expenses, actuaries use a different approach for each of the two types of expenses.

-9. DCC expenses include defense, litigation and cost containment expenses, whether internal or external.
-“Defense” means defense by the reporting entity in a contentious situation, whether a first party or a third-party claim.
-The fees charged for reporting entity employees should include overhead, just as an outside firm’s charges would include.
-The expenses exclude expenses incurred in the determination of coverage.
-These expenses include the following items:
+DCC expenses include defense, litigation and medical cost containment expenses, whether internal or external.
+DCC include, but are not limited to, the following items:

-a.
 Surveillance expenses;

-b.
-Fixed amounts for cost containment expenses;
+Fixed amounts for medical cost containment expenses;

-c.
 Litigation management expenses;

-d.
 Loss adjustment expenses for participation in voluntary and involuntary market pools if reported by accident year;

-e.
 Fees or salaries for appraisers, private investigators, hearing representatives, reinspectors and fraud investigators, if working in defense of a claim, and fees or salaries for rehabilitation nurses, if such cost is not included in losses;

-f.
 Attorney fees incurred owing to a duty to defend, even when other coverage does not exist; and

-g.
 The cost of engaging experts.

-10. A&O expenses are the remaining loss adjustment expenses.
-These expenses include the following items:
+A&O expenses are loss adjustment expenses other than DCC.
+These expenses include, but are not limited to, the following items:

-a.
-Fees of adjusters and settling agents (but not if engaged in a contentious defense);
+Fees and expenses of adjusters and settling agents;

 Loss adjustment expenses for participation in voluntary and involuntary market pools if reported by calendar year;

-Attorney fees incurred in the determination of coverage, including litigation between the reporting entity and the policyholder; and
+Attorney fees incurred in the determination of coverage, including litigation between the reporting entity and the policyholder;

-d.
-Fees or salaries for appraisers, private investigators, hearing representatives, reinspectors and fraud investigators, if working in the capacity of an adjuster.
+Fees or salaries for appraisers, private investigators, hearing representatives, reinspectors and fraud investigators, if working in the capacity of an adjuster; and

+Adjustment expenses arising from claims related lawsuits such as extra contractual obligations and bad faith lawsuits.

-11. The foregoing list is not intended to be all-inclusive.
+The foregoing list is not intended to be all-inclusive.
 We are relying on the reporting entities to use reasonable judgment in particular situations.